jNaylorTPP/FiftyFacts/README.md

 # Fifty Dog Facts

+## Background

+The Salesforce team is building an internal tool that provides a question-answering service focused on dogs.
+This is a **proof of concept**: the goal is to demonstrate the technical implementation of such a service without investing a large amount of the department's time.

+The intended architecture for the proof of concept is:

+- Implement the service as an **AgentCore** product.
+- Expose it to Salesforce through our **internal integrations API**.
+- Serve it with a **low-cost, low-performance LLM**.

+The LLM answers questions about dogs by referencing a **list of dog facts supplied as a text file**.
+Rather than the model relying on its own training, it grounds its answers in this reference file.
+The proof of concept starts with **fifty dog facts**.

+**This codebase generates those facts.** It calls an LLM to produce 50 distinct dog facts and writes them to a plain text file (one fact per line) that can then be handed to the question-answering service as its reference material.

+## About this tool

 A small reference integration with the OpenAI API.
 It generates exactly 50 distinct dog facts and writes them to a text file, one fact per line.